 Do you want to help someone who could use a hand?

 Christmas can be the most wonderful time of the year, but it can also be the saddest and loneliest.
 While many people experience the joy of the season blessed with abundance, others struggle to put food on the table.
 Wouldn’t it be wonderful to share your blessings with those less fortunate, to let them know they are loved and not forgotten?

 Through a collaboration with Chef Todd Daigneault and MySousChefs.com, Change Your Attitude … Change Your Life (CYACYL) is offering it’s 3rd Annual Feed A Family initiative.
 Through this program, donors can provide a nourishing, festive holiday meal to those in need.

 Working with local charities, we will be distributing boxed, pre-cooked dinners.
-Each meal ordered will feed two families.
-Our meals include a turkey dinner or ham dinner – each complete with meat, veggies, salad, sides, and dessert.
+Each meal ordered will feed two families – each complete with meat, veggies, salad, sides, and dessert.

 It’s easy to help out.
-Simply click on a link below to purchase a turkey or ham dinner.
+Simply click on a link below to purchase a dinner.
 Follow the directions on the site.
 Make “ship to” address the same as “bill to”.
 It will not be shipped to you.
 And that’s it.
 Your order will feed two families!

 Each meal includes the note, “This Meal is Sent with Love”.

 Orders must be received by December 15, 2019.